 Each state has its own inheritance laws and its own statutory order in which relatives stand in line to inherit property.
 If the deceased left a valid will, trust, or other document, intestate inheritance only occurs if any property remains that was not distributed by those means.

 A person has no actual heirs until after his death.
-Before he dies, all individuals who may stand to inherit after his death are only prospective or potential heirs.
-Such potential heirs can ask the individual for an advancement on their expected inheritances, but the individual has no legal obligation to give them such an advancement, since one only becomes an heir with a legal claim on the assets after the individual's death.
+Before he dies, all individuals who may stand to inherit after his death are prospective or potential heirs.
+Such potential heirs can ask the individual for an advancement on their expected inheritances, but the individual has no legal obligation to give them such an advancement because one only becomes an heir with a legal claim on the assets after the individual's death.

 Presumption of Advancement

 In absence of contrary evidence, common law presumed that a lifetime gift to relatives constituted an advancement on an inheritance, but various laws have evolved in U.S. states.
 Some states don't presume that a lifetime gift is an advancement.
 Other states follow the Uniform Probate Code and demand a statement in writing or some other type of written proof from the heir or the decedent indicating that a gift was intended as an advancement.

 Equal Distribution of Assets